yahalloe/finalProject/README.md

 **Using Terminal**

-Install GCC / clang compiler
+Install your favorite C compiler Gcc/clang/tcc etc... or if you're using an IDE, just run the file there.

-go into the downloaded tic-tac-toe directory type the Commands:
+Go into the downloaded tic-tac-toe directory. type the Commands:

 ### gcc compiler